 Pour yourself a cold beverage and do the unpacking immediately.
 Each item in its place in the cupboards or fridge.

-Keep the food that needs to be portioned and prepared on the shelf.
+Keep food on the shelf that needs to be portioned and prepared.

 Meat first.
 Divide the meat into portions, wrap and put immediately into the deep freeze.